BoergeSt/Lagrange-Mechanics/README.md

 * time: Well... in order to measure some times...
 * logging: In order to log stuff

+Additionally you will need FFmpeg if you want to save the animation as a movie.

 ## Possible Scenarios and Example Implementations